alex-gamero/100-days-of-code/r2-log.md

 ### R2D13
 Today we returned to classes after reading week.
 I had a networking lab and another on systems design.

+### R2D14
+Today I had a networking class, and when I got home, I started working on BI and Java projects.